ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     In this example, we defined a policy called *Manufacturing-HR* for a segment called *Manufacturing*.
 When active and applied, this policy allows people in *Manufacturing* to communicate only with people in a segment called *HR*.
 (In this case, Manufacturing cannot communicate with users who are not part of HR.)

-    **You can also specify multiple segments with this cmdlet, as shown in the following two examples.**
+    **If needed, you can specify multiple segments with this cmdlet, as shown in the following two examples.**

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname, segmentname"`